-The Income & Expense Statement
+The Income & Expense Report

-Use the Income & Expense Statement (Reports > Income & Expense) to view your net income over a date range.
-The statement shows a breakdown of your income and expenses into categories and allows you to compare your budgeted spending side-by-side with your actual spending.
+This report shows a breakdown of your income and expenses into categories and allows you to compare your budgeted spending side-by-side with your actual spending.

 In this user guide

-The Income & Expense Statement
+The Income & Expense report overview

-- Net Income
+- Net Totals

-Income & Expense Statement options
+Income & Expense report options

-You can customize the Income & Expense Statement to reflect the particular information you would like to report on.
+You can customize the Income & Expense report to reflect the particular information you would like to report on.
 Change the date range, select a specific account, and include or exclude transfer transactions - the choice is yours!

 Changing the date range

-The date picker allows you to select the date range to be displayed on the Income & Expense Statement.
+The date picker allows you to select the date range to be displayed on the Income & Expense report.
 To change the date, click on the date range displayed in the toolbar and select from any of the default values or enter a custom range using the drop-down menu.